mongodb-partners/maap-framework/docs/maap-docs/docs/partners/anthropic.md

 Refer to their [documentation](https://docs.anthropic.com/en/docs/about-claude/models) to understand the latest offerings, with feature and cost comparisons.

 #### Usage with MAAP
-To use Antrhopic model with MAAP framework, you would need to feed below values.
+To use Anthropic model with MAAP framework, you would need to feed below values.

 - #### Config File :
   Provided below are the values required to be added in `config.yaml` file in LLM section.